SirTarn798/obsidian-tms/03-Design-Decisions/ADR-001 — Close and Replace, Never Mutate.md

 - **Tradeoff:** More rows over time (two rules instead of one edited rule).
 This is negligible for the data volumes we'll have.
 - **Tradeoff:** "Current state" requires filtering for `effective_until IS NULL` instead of just reading the row.
 Minor query complexity.

+## At Most One Open Rule per (entity, cost_type)

+A direct corollary: for any `(entity_type, entity_id, cost_type)` there is at most one Rule with `effective_until = NULL` at any time.
+Enforced at the database or application layer.

+Without this constraint, an operator who creates a "raise" without first closing the old salary rule would silently double-prorate that driver's pay.
+The system rejects the second open rule with a clear error pointing to the existing one.

+## Append-Only for CostEvents

+The same philosophy applies to [[Cost Event]] — corrections are reversing events, not mutations.
+See [[ADR-017 — Append-Only CostEvents]] for the mechanics.

 ## Applies To

-All modules that feed into the cost ledger: [[Employee Management — Overview]], [[Vehicle Maintenance — Overview]], any future cost source.
+All modules that feed into the cost ledger: [[Driver Management — Overview]], [[Vehicle Maintenance — Overview]], and any future cost source.